 The question then becomes, how much space should I have between my pre-retreat discount and when the actual retreat starts?
 The answer is, that it depends.
 Try not to do it any later than four months before your retreat.
 Six months beforehand is a good idea.
 You do want some people to pay full price.

 TIP: It’s better to have a lower-priced retreat and fewer people than a higher-priced retreat and fewer people.

 These are some of the best secrets to hosting a great retreat.
 But it also comes down to the kind of leader you are.
 Hosting a retreat is a life-changing experience and an experience you can pass on to your students.

 One of the biggest mistakes a teacher can make is to think of the retreat as an extended yoga class.
 It is not.
 You want to have a good intention for your retreat and a good theme.
 This will help you carry out your retreat.
 Here are five great ways to become a great retreat leader:

 There are three different types of teachers:

 The first step to being a great leader is to do the work.
 The second step is to ask people to follow you – don’t be afraid to guide them.
-Being a yoga teacher can be hard but here are four ways to maintain your energy as a yoga teacher
+Being a yoga teacher can be hard but here are tips to maintain your energy as a yoga teacher.

 If you follow this information and these steps you will almost definitely be able to host the best retreat possible.
 Selling out your retreat is possible if you do the work for yourself to help the students you hope to inspire.